rootstrap/blog/content/iOS App Build and Release Automation - Sebastian Lopez.md

 ## The GitHub Actions Workflow

-Now that we have our Fastlane configuration, we can validate it by running locally.
+Now that we have our Fastlane configuration, we can validate it by running it locally.
 But we want to set this up so it runs automatically whenever we push to the right branches, and we do not want to tie up our development machine's resources while this process runs.
 This is where GitHub Actions comes in.
 The GitHub workflow file is checked into `.github\workflows\dev_build.yml` and performs the following steps:
 * Setup the required version of Node and install Node dependencies (for a React Native project)
 * Download the codesigning elements from S3 (certificate, private key, provisioning profile)